What's the Best Skincare Routine for Acne?

-Having acne prone skin can feel like a constant battle between your skin and your skin care.
-Whilst we might do all we can to avoid our acne triggers (which might be stress, diet related or down to the weather being too humid and sweaty or too cold and harsh), finding the right skin care can be tricky.
+Acne is a common skin condition, but having acne prone skin can feel like a constant battle between your skin and your skincare.
+Whilst we might do all we can to avoid our acne triggers (which might be stress, hormonal, diet related or down to the weather being too humid and sweaty or too cold and harsh), finding an effective skincare routine for acne can be tricky.

 At Sönd, we believe in a holistic approach to caring for acne prone, sensitive, stressed out or non conformist skin.
-This includes eating a diet rich in fresh fruits and vegetables, taking steps where possible to avoid stress and taking gentle, but not too strenuous, exercise.
+This includes eating an alcaline diet, rich in vegetables, taking steps where possible to avoid stress and taking gentle, but not too strenuous, exercise.

 Getting things right on the inside, check.
 But what about on the outside?
 We know how difficult it can be to find the skin care that suits your skin and doesn’t cause it to become too dry, too oily or not in the slightest bit stressed.